‘We will carry Fawzan in our hearts’: Community mourns 6-year-old boy found dead in Gaithersburg park pond

 Among other requests, police asked residents keep an eye out for Hassan in public areas, as well as checking their backyards and other places he may have sought shelter around their properties.

-Ousman Seid, a leader with the Ethiopian Silt’e community group hosting the picnic, said the group has been helping in the search for the child and are offering their own $10,000 reward.
+Ousman Seid, a leader with the Ethiopian Silt’e community group hosting the picnic, said the group had been helping in the search for the child and had offered their own $10,000 reward.

-“This was our event, we think we are responsible and we didn’t have any sleep,” Seid said.
-“We felt we have to do this, and the money really didn’t matter,” he added.
+“This was our event.
+We think we are responsible, and we didn’t have any sleep,” Seid said.
+“We felt we have to do this, and the money really didn’t matter.”

-Search teams worked overnight Saturday into Sunday searching for Hassan and are using drones with the assistance of Maryland National Capital Police in Montgomery County.
+Search teams worked overnight Saturday into Sunday searching for Hassan, using drones with the assistance of Maryland National Capital Police in Montgomery County, as well as canines from the Mid-Atlantic DOGS search and rescue teams.

 Get breaking news and daily headlines delivered to your email inbox by signing up here.